 speaker

 Chief Commercial Officer

-Yeah, relative to Q1, let me just take a step back and specifically, first let me address the revenue as mentioned in the opening comments.
-We did see some impact on our gross net early in the quarter.
-And of course, that was due to the change in insurance as well as the deductible resets that did occur during that time.
-But nonetheless, we were able to swiftly improve on our gross net in Q1 to make sure that we stayed within the steady state of the 50%, which is very encouraging and will be a positive signal as we roll forward into the year.
-Relative to demand, as mentioned earlier, we had 10% quarter over growth, Q1 versus Q4.
+Yeah, relative to Q1, let me just take a step back.
+Specifically, first let me address the revenue as mentioned in the opening comments.
+We did see some impact on our gross net early in the quarter, and of course that was due to the patients change in insurance, as well as the deductible resets that did reoccur during that time.
+But nonetheless, um, we were able to, uh, swiftly improve on our gross net in Q1 to where we, you know, make sure that we stayed within the steady state of the 50%, which is very encouraging and will, um, you know, be a positive signal as we roll forward into the year.
+Relative to demand, as mentioned earlier, we had 10% quarter over quarter growth, Q1 versus Q4.
 I think there's a direct correlation relative to the momentum that we have built with this franchise.
-When you think about Zorin's differentiation relative to other options within the market, being able to offer three unique Zorin products for three unique skin inflammatory diseases really makes Zorin a one stop solution for both the provider and the patient.
+When you think about, you know, Zareve's differentiation relative to other options within the market, being able to offer three unique Zareve products for three unique skin inflammatory diseases really makes Zareve a one-stop solution for both the provider and the patient.
 And I think that portfolio effect continues to resonate with both providers and patients.
 And we expect that only to be amplified once we get the foam scalp and body launch.
 And we'll continue that momentum as we roll through 2025.

+speaker